 When meeting someone and interacting with them, the impression you gain sets the tone of what to expect and what can be achieved.

-One drawback of online coaching is that its not only hard to know if the trainer you’re booking is right for you on a fundamental level, you also have no way of being 100% certain that their credentials are authentic or reliable.
+One drawback of online coaching is that it’s not only hard to know if the trainer you’re booking is right for you on a fundamental level, but you also have no way of being 100% certain that their credentials are authentic or reliable.

-This is more prevalent if all you’re getting is a sheet with exercises you must do.
-There is no interfacing between client and trainer beyond the transaction.
+This is more prevalent if all you get is a sheet with exercises you must do.
+There is no interfacing between the client and trainer beyond the transaction.

 Monkey See, Monkey Do!

 When it comes to training effectively, one of the greatest ways to achieve goals is through modeling.

 By modeling, I don’t mean looking fancy in the gym; I mean being able to mimic and emulate good and correct habits and do it in real time with the option to go over the key areas of weakness until it’s right with the rich foundation of constant feedback.

 This doesn’t happen too effectively with online training.
 While many online trainer services will provide in-depth instructional videos and visual guides, even through live video, there is never a satisfactory chain of feedback and correction happening.

 You could be executing a movement or exercise in a way you think is right and emulates the technique shown, but the subtleties of good form and technique can’t be addressed effectively if you don’t have the constant supervision of a trained professional during and after a session.